-Central Maine & Quebec Railway owns and operates the former Bangor & Aroostook line between Millinocket and Searsport, the line once owned by Canadian Pacific between St. Jean and Brownville Junction as well as the line from Farnham, PQ and Newport, VT.
-In January 2016, the CMQ began operating the 55.6 mile line between Rockland and Bath for the State of Maine.
+Central Maine & Quebec Railway owns and operates the former Bangor and Aroostook line between Millinocket and Searsport, ME, the line once owned by Canadian Pacific between St. Jean, QC, and Brownville Junction, ME, as well as the line from Farnham, QC, and Newport, VT.
+In January 2016, the CMQ began operating the 55.6-mile line between Rockland and Bath for the State of Maine.